 If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com

 The main problem is that there is a subtle difference between your falsetto and your head voice, imagine that your falsetto voice is a color like dark green, while your head voice is light green.
 Some will see the difference while others will only see the color green.
 The truth is that the difference between falsetto and head voice will be different for each singer, this will make it more or less noticeable by other people.

-Some singers who have truly mastered their head or their falsetto voice will have a noticeable difference between the two of them, and even people with the untrained ear will notice it.
-There are a lot of vocal coaches who favor one voice type for another, and as the falsetto and the head voice is mainly used for singing higher notes, they generally tend to prefer the head voice instead of falsetto.
+Some singers who have truly mastered their head or their falsetto voice will have a noticeable difference between the two of them, and even people with an untrained ear will notice it.
+There are a lot of vocal coaches who favor one voice type over another, and as the falsetto and the head voice are mainly used for singing higher notes, they generally tend to prefer the head voice instead of falsetto.
 If you want to master your falsetto voice, then I strongly recommend you to read my recent article How to sing falsetto? ( Without straining or cracking ).